 Figure 129—Transmitter block diagram for EDMG portion of SU PPDU transmission

-NOTE—Interleaver is applied to π/2-64-QAM and π/2-64-NUC modulations only.
+NOTE—Interleaver is applied to π/2-64-QAM and π/2-64-NUC modulations only. π/2-rotation is applied to the 64-QAM and 64-NUC symbols at the output of the interleaver block.

 EDMG portion of MU PPDU transmission